Boundary criticality of the O(N) model in d = 3 critically revisited: Introduction.

 Next, let's ask what happens in $d =3$ for $N > 2$?
 Again, to our knowledge, this question is not settled in the literature.
 Now for $K < K_c$ the correlation length on the boundary is finite.
 Thus, the topology of the phase diagram does not mandate the existence of a separate ``extra-ordinary" phase transition.
-Nevertheless, it is not ruled out that at $K =K_c$ there is a critical $\kappa_c$ separating two different boundary universality classes, even though these connect to the same paramagnetic phase for $K < K_c$, see Fig.~\ref{fig:pdproposed}, left.\footnote{In fact, examples of two regions of the phase boundary having different universality classes are also known for bulk phase transitions.\cite{EthanUnn}} In fact, if we treat $N$ as a continuous parameter, continuity would suggest that for $N$ just above $2$ the extra-ordinary universality class survives.
+Nevertheless, it is not ruled out that at $K =K_c$ there is a critical $\kappa_c$ separating two different boundary universality classes, even though these connect to the same paramagnetic phase for $K < K_c$, see Fig.~\ref{fig:pdproposed}, left.\footnote{In fact, examples of two regions of the phase boundary having different universality classes are also known for bulk phase transitions.\cite{Podolsky, EthanUnn}} In fact, if we treat $N$ as a continuous parameter, continuity would suggest that for $N$ just above $2$ the extra-ordinary universality class survives.
 Our RG analysis supports this conclusion.
 On the other hand, for large (but finite) $N$ one would suspect that only the ordinary universality class remains, Fig.~\ref{fig:pdproposed}, right.
 Indeed, at $N = \infty$ one only finds an ordinary fixed point and no special fixed point.\cite{Bray_1977} Further, using the large-$N$ results of Ref.~\onlinecite{OhnoSpec} and setting the dimension $d = 3 +\epsilon$, $\epsilon > 0$, one finds that the boundary scaling dimension of the order parameter at the special fixed point is \beq (\Delta_{\hat{\phi}})_{spec} \approx \epsilon \left(1 + \frac{3}{N}\right) + O\left(\frac{1}{N^2}\right) \,.\eeq This suggests that for large but finite $N$ as $\epsilon \to 0$, $(\Delta_{\hat{\phi}})_{spec}$ approaches zero, i.e. the special and the extra-ordinary fixed points approach each other and annihilate when $d =3$.
-Again, our RG analysis confirms this.
+Again, our RG analysis confirms this.\footnote{The possibility of accessing the special fixed point in $d = 3+\epsilon$ in a systematic expansion in $\epsilon$ was briefly speculated upon in Ref.~\onlinecite{OhnoComment}.}